Ducasse/DecisionTreeModel-Documentation/README.md

 | 13 | cloudy  | high        | normal   | weak   | yes         |
 | 14 | rainy   | medium      | high     | strong | no          |

-We will see different ways we can build a decision trees for this data.
+Based on this examples we would like to have an algorithm that builds a decision tree that we can use in the future to decide if we should go to play tennis or if we should stay home.

 ### ID3 Algorithm

 One algorithm that can be used to learn a decision tree from data is called ID3.
 This algorithm is simple to understand and implement, but one of its downfalls is that it only works for categorical data.
 We will later see the algorithm C4.5, which extends ID3 to be able to handle numerical data as well as missing data.
-For now, we will see how ID3 can be used to build a decision tree from the given table.
+For now, we will see how ID3 can be used to build a decision tree from the given examples.

 ID3 can be briefly summarised in the following instructions